10 min read

 “Personalized Video Content Can Be The Marketing Breakthrough Brands Need”

 Above all, that’s the title of a Forbes report from earlier this year.
 And it isn’t surprising at all.

 Videos now top the list of all Marketing content, be it internal comms, ABM, or e-commerce listings.
 Marketers are scrambling to account for personalized videos in their strategies, marketing budgets and team structures for 2019.
 This savvy idea of engaging clients with exclusive, targeted content personalized to them is certainly attractive.

 Now, thanks to one-click video creation automation, it’s simpler to tailor content to your customers, get their attention, and create a lasting relationship with them.

 The mad rush for personalization

-Why is personalization suddenly the latest hype, though?
+Why is personalization suddenly the latest hype in marketing concepts, though?
 Intuitively, it feels right to personalize all your content for your prospects and customers but let’s understand the reasoning behind the trend.
 How?
 With good old numbers.

 200 milion+ people now use ad blockers, including 16% of the US population.